 Architectural measures, including orientation and site layout, natural ventilation and lighting, thermal mass and solar shading, have been a key consideration on the site to improve the thermal efficiency of the buildings.

-The Order Scheme results in 75% daylight and 78% sunlight internal compliance across the proposed homes as well as access to a range of well-lit external amenity spaces throughout the year, as accepted (and as referenced at paragraphs 7.79 and 7.203 in the Officer’s Report) by Officers as part of their planning balance.
+The Order Scheme results in 75% daylight and 78% sunlight internal compliance across the proposed homes as well as access to a range of well-lit external amenity spaces throughout the year, as accepted (and as referenced at paragraphs 7.79 and 7.203 in the Officer’s Report, CDB.13) by Officers as part of their planning balance.

 Economic Benefits